UnitedEffects/ueauth/README.md

 #### Solutions

-If you'd like to access the features of UE Auth and much more without having to DIY the solution, please visit our commercial offerings at [United Effects](https://unitedeffects.com) where our Beta is free to use, and there will always be a free tier.
+If you'd like to access the features of UE Auth and much more without having to DIY the solution, please visit our commercial offerings at [United Effects](https://unitedeffects.com) where you can sign up completely free without a credit card.
+Also, note that the commercial version of UE Auth is 100% free to use for startups with less than $1M in funding, $500K in revenue, and 10K monthly active users.
 Alternatively, you may contact us at [solution@unitedeffects.com](mailto:solution@unitedeffects.com).

 #### Support